 You shouldn’t ever underestimate the importance of your conclusion.
 It’s both the summarisation and reiteration of each of the main topics within your content, you want to stress the importance of your assertions one last time here.
-In doing so, you embed the points you’ve raised in your audiences minds as a final thought.
+In doing so, you embed the points you’ve raised in the minds of your audience as a final thought.

 After writing the blog